-Once an investigation is initiated, a Victim/Witness Assistance Program (VWAP) Provider is available to assist sexual assault victims.
-A VWAP assists victims with exercising their federally mandated rights and with navigating the criminal justice system.
+Once an investigation is initiated, a Victim/Witness Assistance Program (VWAP) Provider is available to assist sexual assault victims with exercising their federally mandated rights and with navigating the criminal justice system.
 VWAPs also provide information on services and resources, and they interact with lawyers and commanders.
 VWAPs help ensure the victim's situation is respected, that victims have a voice in the process and that victims are kept informed of the status of the investigation and prosecution.

 DoD Victim and Witness Definitions